BalajiG2000/co2-calculator/README.md

 https://webfest.cern/

-The challenge i with a team of 6 solved together :
+The challenge that myself, with a team of 6 solved together :

 https://webfest.cern/project/online-vs-person-co2-calculator